btcpayserver/btcpayserver-doc/docs/ElectrumWallet.md

 **IMPORTANT NOTE 2:** Write down your recovery words in the order you see them on the screen.
 Write them down a piece of paper and store it somewhere secure.
 Take your time and triple check each word.
 Do not store your seed in a digital format (photograph, text document).
 Whoever has the access to your seed can access your funds.
 Confirm that the seed has been properly backed up by re-entering it in the same order.
 Once the seed is validated, proceed to the next step.

 Copy and paste your seed words to complete your wallet creation in Electrum.
+Your wallet must be unencrypted to import it into your BTCPay Server.
+Once you have completed the setup of your wallet in BTCPay you can always add password encryption later in Electrum.

 ![ElectrumWallet](./img/electrum/electrum-create-1.gif)